 Many projectors are designed to make your life as easy as possible, with features such as auto keystone, auto focus, auto screen fit and obstacle avoidance.

-Auto keystone scales the image when the projector is at an angle so that it looks rectangular, while auto focus ensures the image quality is sharp without you having to adjust it manually.
+Auto keystone scales the image when the projector is at an angle so that it looks rectangular, while auto focus ensures the image is sharp without you having to adjust it manually.
 Auto screen fit detects the size of your projection screen and sizes the image accordingly.

 Sound quality